 Through vocational training and business assistance, we are empowering Dalit men and women to lift themselves and their families out of poverty.

 Our health initiatives bring education and treatment to our students as well as to rural communities across India.

-We are offering freedom through education to nearly 25,000 children at our 107 schools across India.
+We are offering freedom through education to 26,000 children at our 107 schools across India.
 Our students are often the first in their families ever to attend school.